 What is behind the high cost of delivery food?

 We were interested to find out more about the exact cost of food delivery and why it is so expensive.
 There’s a saying, “it costs what it costs,” but this wasn't enough for us so instead we took an in depth look at the costs and fees relating to food delivery.
 Keep reading to see what exactly your money goes to each time you use a food delivery service.
 Food delivery costs shouldn’t be a secret.

 Food delivery is definitely a luxury expense.
 However, it is also becoming more and more popular.
 It is estimated that there are currently 38 million third-party food delivery app users in the US.
-Next year alone it is predicted there will be a 16% increase is users up to over 44 million.
+Next year alone it is predicted there will be a 16% increase in users up to over 44 million.
 The food delivery industry is still growing and finding its footing.
 That said, as many of the largest companies in the industry plan to IPO this year or continue to raise hundreds of millions of dollars in capital, it is an industry that is here to stay.

 Food delivery is definitely expensive, but that doesn’t mean you can't still find great deals from some of your favorite restaurants.
 FoodBoss is the free service that allows you to find these deals easily and confidently thereby saving you time and money on food delivery.
 If you're ever looking to save money while still experiencing the convenience of food delivery, FoodBoss is the best option.